MIDI: Editors and librarians

 Users can program their equipment through the patch editor as a computer interface.
 These became essential with the appearance of complex synthesizers such as the Yamaha FS1R, which contained several thousand programmable parameters, but had an interface that consisted of fifteen tiny buttons, four knobs and a small LCD.
-Digital instruments typically discourage users from experimentation, due to their lack of the feedback and direct control that switches and knobs would provide, but patch editors give owners of hardware instruments and effects devices the same editing functionality that is available to users of software synthesizers.
+Digital instruments typically discourage users from experimentation, due to their lack of the feedback and direct control that switches and knobs provide, but patch editors give owners of hardware instruments and effects devices the same editing functionality that is available to users of software synthesizers.
 Some editors are designed for a specific instrument or effects device, while other, universal editors support a variety of equipment, and ideally can control the parameters of every device in a setup through the use of System Exclusive messages.
 System Exclusive messages use the MIDI protocol to send information about the synthesizer's parameters.

 Patch librarians have the specialized function of organizing the sounds in a collection of equipment and exchanging entire banks of sounds between an instrument and a computer.
 In this way the device's limited patch storage is augmented by a computer's much greater disk capacity.
 Once transferred to the computer, custom patches can be shared with other owners of the same instrument.
 Universal editor/librarians that combine the two functions were once common, and included Opcode Systems' Galaxy, eMagic's SoundDiver, and MOTU's Unisyn.
 Although these older programs have been largely abandoned with the trend toward computer-based synthesis using virtual instruments, several editor/librarians remain available, including Coffeeshopped Patch Base, Sound Quest's Midi Quest, and several editors from Sound Tower.
 Native Instruments' Kore was an effort to bring the editor/librarian concept into the age of software instruments, but was abandoned in 2011.